 Help us Challenge Abuse of the Antiquities Act

-We are mobilizing public pressure to hold the administration accountable to the American people.
+We are mobilizing public pressure to hold the Biden Administration accountable to the American people.
 But if we are to wage the strongest possible effort, we are going to need your support.

 BRC’s objection to considering further change to the boundaries of the Bears Ears (BENM) and Grand Staircase-Escalante (GSENM) national monuments stem from the following:

-- All federally-managed lands outside the existing monument boundaries are more than adequately protected by numerous resource protection statutes and regulations.
+- All federally-managed lands outside the existing monument boundaries are more than adequately protected by numerous resource protection statutes and regulations, and in some cases the relentless PR and marketing campaigns to booster support for the monuments have led to a surge in resource degradations from increased visitation levels.

-- Archeological resources outside the existing monument boundaries are protected under the Archeological Resources Protection Act, the National Historic Preservation Act, and the Native American Graves Protection and Repatriation Act protect the region’s antiquities far more effectively than national monument designation under the Antiquities Act, whose provisions were found unconstitutionally vague, making them unenforceable.
+- Archeological resources outside the existing monument boundaries are protected under the Archeological Resources Protection Act, the National Historic Preservation Act, and the Native American Graves Protection and Repatriation Act.
+These acts protect the region’s antiquities far more effectively than national monument designation under the Antiquities Act, whose provisions were found unconstitutionally vague, making them unenforceable.

 - The Antiquities Act constrains the president to designating national monument size limited to the smallest area compatible with the care and management of the objects to be protected.
 Both the BENM and the GSENM were originally designated with areas far in excess of the statutorily limited area contemplated by the Act.